pablo-q/loopback-next/docs/site/Req-res-cycle.md

 controllers may be added to the app by [components](https://loopback.io/doc/en/lb4/Components.html)." %}

-In the request-response cycle section we will see how implemenation details determine the course of a request these endpoints - they may or may not actually interact with a model.
+In the request-response cycle section we will see how implemenation details determine the course of a request to these endpoints - they may or may not actually interact with a model.

 #### Non-controller endpoints